BlakeDalmas/webdev_final/source/ps/ps_pages/games.rst

 	:width: 100%

-	This image is from the `YouTube <https://www.youtube.com/watch?v=iatwtB6-kHA>`_ video on the Trailer for this page.
+	This image is from the `YouTube <https://www.youtube.com/watch?v=iatwtB6-kHA>`_ video on the Trailer for this game.

 PlayStation 3
 ~~~~~~~~~~~~~